 What you need to know before integrating or migrating a PingID account into a PingOne environment

-If you are integrating an existing PingID account into a PingOne environment, or migrating the management of your PingID account to PingOne read the following.
+If you’re integrating an existing PingID account into a PingOne environment, or migrating the management of your PingID account to PingOne read the following.

 Service interruptions during migration

 The migration process involves copying all user, device, and configuration data from the legacy PingID account to your PingOne environment.
-During this process, the following operations are temporarily suspended until migration is complete:
+The migration process temporarily suspends the following operations:

 -